 In some New Jersey divorces, the financially dependent spouse is entitled to spousal support, often referred to as alimony.
 Alimony is often one of the most contested matters of a divorce.
 One spouse may not believe the other spouse deserves financial support.
 The parties may dispute the amount of support that is appropriate and the marital standard of living.
-There can also be dispute over the duration of the alimony payment.
+There can also be a dispute over the duration of the alimony payment.
 If you are facing divorce and alimony is an issue, you need strong legal representation.
 Contact Paone Zaleski & Murphy today.

 In recent years, New Jersey has modified its alimony laws.
-Now, there is no longer an option for a permanent alimony.
+Now, there is no longer an option for permanent alimony.
 There are four types of alimony in New Jersey that may be considered in your divorce:

 When the court is deciding an alimony case, it will take a number of factors into consideration.
 Some of the factors considered include: